yogensia/electron-gtacruises/README.md

-# PCCruises Events Chrome Extension
+# PCCruises Events Extension for Google Chrome

 This is a Chrome Extension port of the Events widget in [r\_GTAV\_Cruises](https://www.reddit.com/r/Gtav_cruises).